 - Each frequency is tested until the client stops responding to determine the presence of a sensitivity peak, which is filtered during AIT using Dr. Berard’s protocols

 - Inner and outer cochlear hairs are tested when there are hearing loss concerns, especially when they coexist with sound intolerance.

 Auditory-Visual Training Protocols are used when there are both auditory and visual processing concerns.

-- A comprehensive visual evaluation by a developmental or neuro-rehabilitation optometrist.
-I encourage clients to share outcome of Moore Auditory-Visual Questionnaire Report and/or found during visual-motor activities.
+- A comprehensive visual evaluation by a developmental or neuro-rehabilitation optometrist should be completed when concerns are listed on client’s Moore Auditory-Visual Questionnaire Report and/or found during visual-motor activities.